nolanimations/hoja-device-fw/README.md

 ## Warning

-I am mainly using this repo to make is easier for myself to add this functionlity to future firmware updates, and so far I have only tested this modified firmware on my own ProGCC V3.2.
+I am mainly using this repo to make it easier for myself to add this functionality to any future firmware updates, and so far I have only tested this modified firmware on my own ProGCC V3.2.
 So until I get confirmation from others (if there ever will be) that this firmware is functional on their devices, I have no choice but to tell you that **I am not responsible for any potential controller bricking, flash this firmware at your own risk!**

 ## Known Issues